 Request a Mission Tour

-BCC encourages groups and individuals to visit any of our residential campus programs (Baltimore, Martinsburg, or Denton) to see firsthand how we help more than 1,000 children and families each year.
+BCC encourages groups and individuals to visit any of our residential campus programs (Baltimore and Denton in Maryland, Martinsburg, WV, and Mechancisburg, PA) to see firsthand how we help more than 1,000 children and families each year.
 Many churches and youth groups also complete volunteer projects at our residential campuses.